antron3000/MetaverseTutorials/tutorials/3-MITs/README.md

 Verify that you have connected metaverse to the webapp by opening the browser console and typing "Metaverse".
 You should see the Metaverse object come up and look something like

-''' '''

-Next connect elements to the js functions and youre done!
+Next connect HTML elements to the js functions and youre done!
+This final step is left for you as an exercise.
+To see the solution see solution.html and solution.js